 FINISH IT FIRST.

 You wouldn’t dream of opening your B&M store in the above condition.
 Why would you open a virtual store like that?

 Once you get it done, you’ll start to see something other than zeros.

 #1 – Upload a profile photo

-#10 – Use all 10 photos if you can.
+#11 – Use all 10 photos if you can.
 If you’re selling physical items, take photos from different angles, show it on a model, show how large/small it is.
-If you’re doing POD or selling digital files, you can create extra mockups with placeit.net or make a photo that reminds them that the item is downloadable.
+If you’re doing POD or selling digital files, you can create extra mockups with placeit.net.
+For digital, you can make a photo that reminds them that the item is downloadable.
 In any case, you can add size charts, reviews, the link to your email list, suggestions on how to use the item – there are lots of ways you can fill those slots.